-We continued to meet via social media, webinars and other wonderful technological solutions.
-These enabled us to support our member organisations, pool experiences and knowledge and provide one-to-one advice where we could.
+We continued to meet via social media, webinars, and other wonderful technological solutions.
+These enabled us to support our member organisations, pool experiences and knowledge, and provide one-to-one advice where we could.
 The first few months were challenging.
 We were all in crisis mode and having to work fast and furiously.
 But there were also many amazing stories of hope and opportunities for us to live up to the values of our great National Trust movement.
-Values of compassion, solidarity and connectivity.
+Values of compassion, solidarity, and connectivity.
 Of finding beauty and joy in the simplest things, of learning from others, of finding creative solutions together.

 Then, layered over the pandemic, came the tragic killing of George Floyd, which left many of us wondering why values of freedom, opportunity and justice were not equally applied.
 In response, across the world, academics, heritage professionals and members of the public sought to throw new light on difficult stories of slavery and colonialism.
 Heritage sites have for too long traded on nostalgia, avoiding the brutal and shameful stories that have shaped them.
-Our 2021 conference will examine how we advance the cause of truth, equity and justice.
+Our 2021 conference will examine how we advance the cause of truth, equity, and justice.
 And how the National Trusts of the world can play their part.

 In many ways, the health, social and environmental crises have given us an opportunity to rethink our work and how we deliver it.
 Never again will I be flying off to the United States for a few days, essentially to give a speech!
 We now know how easy it is to do that kind of thing online.
 We have learned to be more careful with our travel and to save it for when it really counts.
 Which will help us save time and energy, as well as the planet.
 We've all been thinking about how we use our time.
-I know I've spent a lot of lockdown learning, reading and thinking about history, heritage and racial justice.
+I know I've spent a lot of lockdown learning, reading, and thinking about history, heritage, and racial justice.
 We've had an opportunity to reinvent ourselves in so many ways.

 I probably will not be in the office quite as much as before.
-Like many of INTO member organisations, we've found new ways of communicating with our members, and feel more connected than ever.
-(Although I confess to really missing the handshakes, hugs and shared meals we enjoy when we get together.)
+Like many of our INTO member organisations, we've found new ways of communicating with our members, and feel more connected than ever.
+(Although I confess to really missing the handshakes, hugs, and shared meals we enjoy when we do get together.)

 We had to miss a number of international events that would have helped us both support our members and potentially attract new ones.
-Like the International Land Conservation Network's 2020 Congress in April.
-Cohosted by INTO members, Fundació Catalunya-La Pedrera, it had presented another exciting opportunity to talk about the National Trust model.
-And to meet organisations wishing to join the INTO family!
-Then in June we were to join the Conservatoire du Littoral's SMILO initiative about the sustainable management of small islands.
 Thankfully, many conferences were able to go online, and we have had a startling number of opportunities to share our work on digital platforms.

-We surveyed our members in June.
+In June, we surveyed our members.
 Asking them about the impacts of Covid-19.
 What did we learn?

 First of all, more than half have seen a drop in their membership recruitment and retention, an important part of ongoing financial support.